isabella232/docs-vuepress/docs/administration/configuration/config-file-reference.md

 - `framework.server.password`: Password for connection to the Rundeck server
 - `framework.rundeck.url`: Base URL for Rundeck server.

-SSH Connection settings (See (/administration/projects/node-execution/ssh.md)):
+SSH Connection settings (See [Projects - Node Execution - SSH](/administration/projects/node-execution/ssh.md)):

 - `framework.ssh.keypath`: Path to the SSH private key file used for SSH connections
 - `framework.ssh.user`: Default username for SSH Connections, if not overridden by Node specific value.